 Private E-mail (Marshall email) will be used to make any general announcements, last minute changes, etc. It is mandatory that you monitor your email messages at least once a day.
-PLEASE ONLY USE MY MARSHALL EMAIL ADDRESS FOR CORRESPONDENCE.
-Messages left on Blackboard will result in extremely delayed/no response.
+PLEASE ONLY USE MY MARSHALL EMAIL ADDRESS FOR CORRESPONDENCE THAT NEEDS AN IMMEDIATE RESPONSE.
+URGENT messages left on Blackboard will result in extremely delayed/no response.
+Bb email should be used for correspondence related to assignments.
 Please read and follow the guidelines outlined in the "How to Email Your Professor" article.
 There is a link to it posted on Bb.